paigenorth/paigenorth.github.io/README.md

 # Group

-There are currently no PhD or postdoc vacancies.
+We have no PhD or postdoc vacancies currently.

 ### Current members